3.1

 Low wages and unpredictable earnings

 'We only get $22 an hour, so I have to work weekends, for low money.
 I do 11-hour days on a weekend, away from my family, to be able to support them.
-I've had a lot of friends that have left the sector because they just can't afford to make a living, and some of them had two or three jobs.' ―Ms Tracey Colbert, aged care worker40
+I've had a lot of friends that have left the sector because they just can't afford to make a living, and some of them had two or three jobs.' ―Ms Tracey Colbert, aged care worker

 'For me, personally, that insecure work has led to insecure housing.
 Because I've only got a 16-hour contract, I can't sign a lease.
 My anxiety levels wouldn't allow me to go to a higher rent, so I found myself living in a caravan park.
 That's insecure and temporary as well.
 In my park, I have met up to seven or eight other aged-care workers who can't get secure accommodation with a 16-hour contract, especially if they're single.'

-—Ms Sherree Clarke, aged care worker41
+—Ms Sherree Clarke, aged care worker

 'There is no family time and no social life.
-After doing all this, we just get our daily expenses, with not even a single penny to save—no savings at all.' ― Ms Anu Singh, former aged care worker42
+After doing all this, we just get our daily expenses, with not even a single penny to save—no savings at all.' ― Ms Anu Singh, former aged care worker

 Variable hours